Now that you’ve earned an excellent credit rating, here’s how to cash in on your good reputation.

 8. Monitor your credit regularly

 Now that you’ve achieved a credit score to be proud of, the last thing you need is for some identity thief to come along and create a bunch of problems you’ll have to clean up later.
-It’s easy to keep an eye on your credit report, especially with free credit report services such as Credit Karma.
+It’s easy to keep an eye on your credit report.

 You can also subscribe to a paid credit monitoring service or monitor your own credit by requesting a free copy of your credit report annually from each of the three nationwide credit bureaus, Experian, Equifax, and TransUnion.